Vivek-Gokhale/Ei_Assignment/README.md

 ### SOLID Principles
 - **S (Single Responsibility Principle):**
-  Each service class (Add, Edit, Remove, MarkCompleted, View) has a single responsibility.
+  Each Manager class (Add, Edit, Remove, MarkCompleted, View) has a single responsibility.

 - **O (Open/Closed Principle):**
-  New services or observers can be added without modifying existing code.
+  New Manager or observers can be added without modifying existing code.

 - **L (Liskov Substitution Principle):**
   Observers (ConsoleObserver, FileLoggerObserver) can be swapped without breaking the system.